nluninja/class-ml/README.md

 ## Academic Context

-This work represents thesis research developed by **GG** under the supervision of **Professor Andrea Belli** at **Università Cattolica del Sacro Cuore**.
+This work represents thesis research developed by **Giovanni Camminiti** under the supervision of **Professor Andrea Belli** at **Università Cattolica del Sacro Cuore**.
 The project demonstrates the application of advanced machine learning techniques to clinical diagnosis classification, contributing to the field of medical AI and automated diagnostic systems.

 ## Dataset Overview